MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

-If there is an open path bracket in the device context, the path bracket is closed and the path is discarded.
-If there is a closed path in the device context, the path is discarded.
+If there's an open path bracket in the device context, the path bracket is closed and the path is discarded.
+If there's a closed path in the device context, the path is discarded.

 ## <a name="addmetafilecomment"></a> `CDC::AddMetaFileComment`